J-Carpenter-is-in-Laputa/Royal-Jelly-Web-Project/README.md

 # Royal-Jelly-Web-Project
-This is built using the ASP.NET Core MCV.
+This is built using ASP.NET Core MCV.
-- Code Editor used was Visual Studio Community 2022 also used sql server express.
+- Code Editor used was Visual Studio Community 2022 and sql server express for the database.
-- If you want to run the code you'll need to reconfigure the appsettings.json file and update the database in the terminal.
+- If you want to run the code you'll need to reconfigure the appsettings.json file for what database you use and update the database in the terminal.
-- I also recommend using the code editor I used and Installing Microsoft design,tool, and sql server packages
+- I recommend using the code editor I used for installing the Microsoft design, Microsoft tool, and Microsoft sql server packages I used to make this.

 <div align="center">